svnm/css-module-npm-boilerplate/README.md

 ## Usage

-this is really just a simple example css module for a button.
+this is just a simple example css module for button styling.

 `import fancyButton from 'css-module-npm-boilerplate'`

 Then add the following classes to use the styles...

-*css modules*
+**css modules**

 ```jsx
 	return (